alexandrnikitin/blog/_drafts/bloom-filter-for-scala.md

 Small, No dependencies TODO

+128 bit version

-Limitations:
+Limitations: TODO
-CanGenerateHashFrom invariant
+CanGenerateHashFrom is invariant
-You need ot implement the hash function for you types by yourself.
+You need to implement the hash function for you types by yourself.
+But I believe it's a reasonable price to pay for performance.

 Can I use it from Java?